The Awakening Collective

 To awaken fully, we must traverse the entire self-development process.

-Only then can the mind genuinely embody the paradox of a fully developed self and the realization of no-self.
+Only then can the mind genuinely embody the paradox of a fully developed self AND the realization of no-self.

 A few key insights from Cook-Greuter relevant to the paradox of self: